pandigh/create-user-in-mysql/mysql-commands.md

          show Sanjana;

-   # how to delete one record from thetable
+   # how to delete one record from the table

          DELETE FROM pandi  WHERE Memberid=2;